printfoo/nlp-interpretability/README.md

 ### 1.2. *Hard* rationale selection with *generator*.

 *Generator* is a neural module designed to extract phrases from input sequences as rationales.
+It is called *hard* because the following neural module will *only* use the rationales selected by the generator.

 [Rationalizing Neural Predictions](https://arxiv.org/pdf/1606.04155.pdf) (Lei et al., 2016) proposed the *generator*-*predictor*\* framework.
 The generator specifies a dsitribution over the text fragments as candidates rationals and these are passed through the predictor for prediction.
 Rationales are not provided during training, but are learned by including desiderata for rationales (i.e., short phrases with consecutive words) to the loss function.